-So you’ve opened a small business and you’re ready to accept your first customers — but you still have to figure out how to accept their credit cards.
-Whether you’re selling products or services online or operating out of a brick-and-mortar storefront, you’re going to need to work with a credit card processing service in order to allow credit card transactions.
-This often means getting a crash course in credit card processing fees, which can cost small business owners more than they realize.
+Whether you’re selling products or services online or operating out of a brick-and-mortar storefront, you’re going to need to work with a credit card processing service to allow credit card transactions.
+Many small business owners discover that credit card processing fees cost more than they realized.

-Whether you use a simple credit card processing app like Square or sign up for a merchant account with a company like Fattmerchant, you need to understand what credit card processing fees are, how they work and how you can reduce the impact they have on your business.
-Can you pass credit card processing fees off to your customers?
+If you’re a business who wants to accept credit as payment, you should do all you can to understand and minimize credit card processing fees.
+Can you pass credit card processing fees on to your customers?
 Is it possible to negotiate a lower credit card processing fee?
-Does Visa or Mastercard charge higher fees than Discover or American Express?
+Do Visa or Mastercard charge higher fees than Discover or American Express?
 Here’s what you need to know.

 What is a credit card processing fee?